Buying real estate in Indonesia?

 Sources: Permitindo, Deloitte, Invest in Asia

-13) You must build relationships as locals use personal networks and word-of-mouth for the best property deals
+13) Build relationships in Indonesia, as locals often use personal networks and word-of-mouth for the best property deals

 In Indonesia, 89% of people trust recommendations from those they know, making personal networks key in property deals.